 Outreach includes participating in hackathon and workshop events, presenting in various technology fora, and meeting with commercial, non-profit, and government organizations that might benefit from using TTN.
-In addition, the group will recommend hardware and offer direct on-site support to people who want to deploy a gateway.
+In addition, the group recommends hardware, software and cloud solutions, and offer direct on-site support to people who want to deploy devices or a gateway.

-A system supporting the deployment, monitoring, and maintenance of a fleet of Multitech Conduit and Conduit AP gateways.
-As part of deploying hundreds of gateways to cover NYC and Ithaca regions of New York State, the group plans to offer management of those gateways as a service to gateway owners.
+A system supporting the deployment, monitoring, and maintenance of a fleet of Multi-Tech Conduit and Conduit AP gateways.
+As part of deploying hundreds of gateways to cover NYC and Ithaca regions of New York State, the group manages these gateways as a service to gateway owners.
 The system uses the Ansible Configuration Management tool to drive gateway configuration, an SSH jumphost to enable secure remote access.

 TTN-NY as an organization needs legal structure, accounting, and governance.
 It also needs to be present on the Web and social media in order to be found by people looking for LoraWAN support in NYC.
 We recently completed official registration as a 501(c)3, meaning that now we can accept tax deductable donations.

-The LMiC (LoRa-Mac in C) library came from IBM; the initial port to Arduino was done in Europe by Matthijs Kooijman, and is hosted here: https://github.com/matthijskooijman/arduino-lmic.
+The LMIC (LoRa-Mac in C) library came from IBM; the initial port to Arduino was done in Europe by Matthijs Kooijman, and is hosted here: https://github.com/matthijskooijman/arduino-lmic.
 When the team at TTN-NY first started building Arduino nodes, they discovered many missing features related to operating within the US band plan.
 Frank started the things-nyc repo; then Terry forked the things-nyc repo and made even more extensive changes to support MCCI’s Catena boards, including adding all global band plans and doing extensive testing and bug fixing.
 His repo is now the offical home of Arduino LMIC for worldwide use.